yuruwang26/ELAP-seq-v4/ELAP-mRNA/README.md

 ```

 ### 3) trim UMI
 There is a 6-nt UMI sequence at the 5′ end and a 5-nt UMI sequence at the 3′ end.
-For SuperScript IV data, trim one additional nucleotide from the 5′ end, as SuperScript IV tends to elongate by one extra nucleotide past the modification.
+For Superscript IV data, trim one additional nucleotide from the 5′ end, as SuperScript IV tends to elongate by one extra nucleotide past the modification.
 ```bash
 conda activate cutadaptenv
 ```